-This is the annual information form of FirstService Corporation for the year ended December 31, 2015 (the "AIF").
+This is the annual information form of FirstService Corporation for the year ended December 31, 2016 (the "AIF").
 In this AIF, unless otherwise specified or the context otherwise requires, reference to "we", "us", "our", "Company" or "FirstService" includes reference to the subsidiaries of, and other equity interests held by, FirstService Corporation and its subsidiaries on and after June 1, 2015.
-On June 1, 2015, former FirstService Corporation ("Old FSV") completed a plan of arrangement (the "Spin-off") which separated Old FSV into two independent publicly traded companies - Colliers International Group Inc. ("Colliers"), a global leader in commercial real estate services, and new FirstService, the North American leader in residential property management and other essential property services to residential and commercial customers.
+On June 1, 2015, former FirstService Corporation ("Old FSV") completed a plan of arrangement (the "Spin-off") which separated Old FSV into two independent publicly traded companies - Colliers International Group Inc. ("Colliers") and us.
 The Spin-off is described in Old FSV's Management Information Circular dated March 16, 2015 (the "Spin-off Circular"), which is available under Colliers' SEDAR profile at www.sedar.com.

 We commenced independent operations on June 1, 2015 following the completion of the Spin-off.
-The description of our business, recent significant developments, the presentation of financial statements and other information throughout this AIF in respect of periods prior to June 1, 2015 is based on information with respect to the businesses comprising the FirstService Residential (formerly Residential Real Estate Services) and FirstService Brands (formerly Property Services) divisions of Old FSV, and the assets and liabilities referable thereto, as operated by Old FSV prior to June 1, 2015.
-See "General development of the business - The Spin-off" for further information on the Spin-off.
-Such financial information has been derived from the historical consolidated financial statements of Old FSV for each of the relevant periods on a carve-out basis from such historical consolidated financial statements of Old FSV for the relevant period and should be read in conjunction with our audited consolidated financial statements for the year ended December 31, 2015 and the carve-out combined financial statements in relation to New FirstService for the year ended December 31, 2014 and the management's discussion and analysis thereon, each as set out in Appendix "K" to the Spin-off Circular, and the unaudited carve-out combined financial statements in relation to New FirstService for the three months ended March 31, 2015 and the management's discussion and analysis thereon which are available under Colliers' SEDAR profile at www.sedar.com and have been filed with the U.S. Securities and Exchange Commission and are available via EDGAR at www.sec.gov.
+The description of our business, significant developments, the presentation of financial statements and other information throughout this AIF in respect of periods prior to June 1, 2015 is based on information with respect to the businesses comprising the FirstService Residential (formerly Residential Real Estate Services) and FirstService Brands (formerly Property Services) divisions of Old FSV, and the assets and liabilities referable thereto, as operated by Old FSV prior to June 1, 2015.
+Such financial information has been derived from the historical consolidated financial statements of Old FSV for each of the relevant periods on a carve-out basis from such historical consolidated financial statements of Old FSV for the relevant period.
+Comparative historical financial results may not be indicative of those that would have resulted had we existed as a stand-alone entity during those periods.
+See "Risk Factors".

-Certain historical information contained in this AIF has been provided by, or derived from information provided by, certain third parties, including Colliers.
+Certain historical information contained in this AIF has been provided by, or derived from information provided by, certain third parties.
 Although we have no knowledge that would indicate that any such information is untrue or incomplete, we assume no responsibility for the completeness or accuracy of such information or the failure by such third parties to disclose events which may have occurred or may affect the completeness or accuracy of such information, but which are unknown to us.